Dinners in the Dark

 Listen.
 Smell.
 Touch.
 Taste.

 Camaje is the one place you’ll find Dinners in the Dark in NYC.
 Without sight, diners’ other senses are heightened; smells, textures and sounds all become more intense.
 Arrive at our door, don a comfortable blindfold, and let us take you on an unforgettable ride.
-These special events take place just four to six times each month; click the links below to reserve seats through the end of the year.
+These special events take place every Tuesday and Saturday; click on your desired date below to reserve seats.

 A Few Things To Know...

-- Any dietary restrictions (vegetarian, allergies, etc.) can be accommodated.
-When you purchase your tickets, we’ll ask you about any allergies or specific food dislikes.
+Any dietary restrictions (vegetarian, allergies, etc.) can be accommodated.
+When you purchase your tickets, we’ll ask you about any dietary restrictions.

 Private Dinners in the Dark